Special Purpose Property Tips to Appraise, Buy & Sell

 When it comes to how to find specialty properties, the beauty is in the eye of the investor.
 At The Robert Weiler Company, we’ve sold properties such as a 9-hole golf course and a winery.
 If you have a specialty property for sale, you need a specialty property buyer.
 As commercial real estate brokers, our job is two-fold.
 For our sellers, our most common challenge is assessing a building’s value in the absence of comparable structures and data.
 Or, if the cost of repurposing proves prohibitive, this further limits the buying pool.
 In other words, the value of a building is what someone is willing to pay for a similar neighboring structure – a case of “economic relativism” or market forces at its best.

 On the real estate buyer side, our goal is to assist with the buyer’s vision.
 For instance, a historical property could be an excellent fit for several businesses.
 We work hand-in-hand with the investor to give them community demographics, comparables, and potential growth.
-From there, we work on a plan that depicts what success will look like; and ultimately, we get the buyer to the finish line.
+From there, we work on a plan depicting what success will look like; ultimately, we get the buyer to the finish line.

 Regardless of these obstacles, however, the special purpose property buying process begins much like with any property.
 Generally, think about these 3 factors as you are conducting your search: